Volham22/raptor/README.md

 ## Known limitations

-This server is not really production ready yet and may have to non standard behaviors.
-Plain text HTTP/2 is not supported and never will because because majors browsers like `Firefox` and `Chromium` based browsers don't.
+This server is not really production ready yet and may have non standard behaviors.
+Plain text HTTP/2 is not supported and never will because majors browsers like `Firefox` and `Chromium` based browsers don't.

 ## Planned features to add